Bukovina blind mole-rat: Taxonomy

 The specific epithet graecus, as well as the reference to the Balkans in its former scientific name, both derive from the type specimen, which was initially thought to have been collected in the vicinity of Athens, Greece.
 However, in 1969 this was found to be erroneous, and the type locality was corrected to the vicinity of Chernovtsy, Ukraine.

 Formerly, this species was thought to comprise three disjunct subspecies: the type subspecies graecus, inhabiting northern Romania, Moldova, and southwestern Ukraine, Mehely's blind mole-rat (subspecies antiquus), thought to be endemic to central Romania, and the possibly extinct Oltenia blind mole-rat (subspecies istricus), thought to be endemic to southern Romania.
 However, a 2013 morphological and phylogenetic analysis found antiquus and istricus to represent distinct species from graecus.
 The American Society of Mammalogists and IUCN Red List followed the results of this study.
 This leaves S. graecus with a much smaller distribution than it was previously thought to have.

 Description

-The organism can be described as having a long, cylindrical body with no neck and relatively weak limbs.
+These mole-rats have a long, cylindrical body with no neck and relatively weak limbs.
 The Bukovina mole rats are blind and do not possess any external ears.